Blog Home

 Boardrooms across the globe are dialled in on sales productivity, and rightly so.
 Sales productivity is the backbone of revenue generation, and during a time when businesses are being forced to achieve more with less, strengthening it has never been more vital.

-Companies that have “cracked the code” on driving consistent sales rep productivity at scale are experiencing repeatable revenue growth, higher percentage of overall seller attainment, and stronger employee engagement.
+Companies that have “cracked the code” on driving consistent sales rep productivity at scale are experiencing repeatable revenue growth, higher percentage of overall rep attainment, and stronger employee engagement.
 But despite its importance, many organisations are still struggling to unlock it.

 What is Sales Productivity?

 Sales productivity refers to the measure of how efficiently and effectively a sales team operates to generate revenue.
-In the boardroom, it’s about the percentage of your sellers that are attaining quota.
+In the boardroom, it’s about the percentage of your reps that are attaining quota.
 And from an efficiency perspective, it’s all about how sellers apply their talent, tools, resources, and processes without putting in endless hours to meet targets and sales quotas.

 Imagine if not just a few, but the majority of your sellers exceeded quota and contributed to a higher number of closed-won deals in the same amount of time.
 That’s when you know they are working productively.
-Most importantly, when sellers are more productive, the time and budget it takes to close deals and drive revenue decreases.
+Most importantly, when reps are more productive, the time and budget it takes to close deals and drive revenue decreases.
 You get more out of what you already have.

 The Impact of a Productive Sales Team